-Cutoff times and processing schedule These are indicated for each sub-fund in "Sub-Fund Descriptions".
-Except during suspensions in share transactions, requests that have been received and accepted by the transfer agent will be processed at the next cutoff time to occur after the day and hour at which the request is received and accepted.
+Cut-off times and processing schedule These are indicated for each subfund in "Sub-Fund Descriptions".
+Except during suspensions in share transactions, requests that have been received and accepted by the transfer agent prior to the cutoff time will be processed as of the next applicable valuation day.
 A confirmation notice will be sent by mail or fax to the registered account holder or the account holder's agent as soon as practicable.
 These notices will include information about how much of the share price represents income, capital gains or a return of capital.

 Pricing Shares are priced at the NAV for the relevant share class and are quoted (and processed) in the currency of that share class.
-The price will be the NAV that is calculated on the first calculation date following receipt and acceptance of the application.